ArchEnjoyer/easy_RSA_cyphering_files/README.md

 Usage: program will interact with you via CLI

-This implementation is not secure, read this: https://habr.com/ru/companies/virgilsecurity/articles/459370/
+This implementation is not secure, read this: https://blog.trailofbits.com/2019/07/08/fuck-rsa/ (en) https://habr.com/ru/companies/virgilsecurity/articles/459370/ (ru)